jclapis/quantum-course-docs/docs/quantum-algorithms/shors-algorithm.md

 The rows with `---` in the period are places where $a$ is not co-prime with 21.

-Now, normally, finding the period of the modular exponentation function is an **exponentially difficult** problem.
+Now, normally, finding the period of the modular exponentiation function is an **exponentially difficult** problem.
 There's no easy way to do it; barring some optimizations, you simply have to go through each value of $x$ and check to see if the modular exponent is 1.
 For very large values of $a$ and $b$, this can take a very, *very* long time.
 So long, in fact, that it's impractical to solve on a classical computer - finding the period of this function is an NP-hard problem.